aws-samples/aws-modernization-with-epsagon/content/40_Troubleshooting/3_tagging_traces.md

 ![Confirmation](/images/troubleshooting/confirmation.png)

 Like the previous step, we know that there's a problem here.
 Assuming this user reach our support and provide us with his email or order ID, we would like to pinpoint his exact traces.
-Let's head to the [traces search](https://dashboard.epsagon.com/search) screen in Epsagon, and select the filter `custom_labels.order_id`, and in the type `835f95a3-8290-4577-a1b3-d56ddba7276f`:
+Let's head to the [traces search](https://dashboard.epsagon.com/search) screen in Epsagon, and select the filter `custom_labels.order_id`, and in the type the order ID that you got on the website:

 ![Search](/images/troubleshooting/search.png)

+(In our case the ID is 835f95a3-8290-4577-a1b3-d56ddba7276f)

 Using this tag, we could quickly pinpoint every event that corresponds to the user's issue.
 We can also use the upper metrics to aggregate performance metrics like calls, errors, and latency for a certain user.